 Transforming Pima County: A Multimodal Transportation Revolution!

-By: Jeff Stine, PE and James Beier, PE
+By: Jeff Stine, PE and James Beier, PE, PTOE, RSP1

 In recent years, Pima County, including Tucson, Oro Valley, Sahuarita, and others, have embarked on transformative journeys to enhance pedestrian and bike access as part of their commitment to multi-modal transportation solutions.
 These initiatives aim to create sustainable, accessible, and healthier communities by offering alternatives to car-centric infrastructure.